rbrecci/Z4nettx/readme.md

 🌐 I'm currently leanrning about webdev and front-end, using languages like HTML and CSS for now;

-🏆 Participant in the SENAI selection process for WordSkills in modality #17 - Web Development.
+🏆 Participant in the SENAI selection process for WorldSkills in modality #17 - Web Development.
  </h3>
  <br>
 <h1>🧑‍💻 Learned Technologies</h1>